anubha-sap/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/README.md

 ## Key Features
-The key extension features covered in this implementation are -
+The key extension features covered in this implementation are:
 * Embedding external application in SAP Sales and Service Cloud via mashup
 * External custom logic (validations/determinations) implementation using external hooks
 * Few basic Extension configurations in SAP Sales and Service Cloud